A Full Guide to Whipping Egg Whites

-Everything you need to know to get perfectly whisked egg whites every time.
+This is everything you need to know to get perfectly whisked egg whites every time.

 When you whisk egg whites what you are actually doing is whisking air into them.
 The result is tiny little bubbles of air living inside your egg whites.
 It is these air bubbles that give egg white based desserts that light and airy texture.

 These air bubbles when put in the oven expand (as any air does when heated) and it is this expansion of air trapped in those little bubbles that causes a well made souffle to so impressively stand up out of dish.

 - Place the egg whites in the stainless steel bowl.

 - Add a small pinch of salt (optional).

 - Whisk vigorously with the balloon whisk until desired consistency is achieved.

 - Note: See below for the consistencies called for in most recipes.